thepassle/passle-courses/README.md

 > Hell yeah.

 As promised, the `Minimal` starter gave me a super nice and clean project structure to get started with.
 Alright, now onto...
 What, exactly?
 Having little experience with Astro, and not being quite sure how one does a SSR, I figured I'd checkout some documentation.
 At the time of the release, not much documentation was available.
 There was the [announcement blog](https://astro.build/blog/experimental-server-side-rendering/), a _very_ brief [documentation page](https://docs.astro.build/en/guides/server-side-rendering/), and a [Netlify blog](https://www.netlify.com/blog/astro-ssr/).
-With such little documentation being available, I figured I'd follow the Netlify blog, because it seemed straight forward enough to follow, and I've used Netlify very happily in the past.
+Slim pickings, so I figured I'd follow the Netlify blog, because it seemed straight forward enough to follow, and I've used Netlify very happily in the past.

 As instructed, I installed the required dependencies: